Bone Cancer: What You Need to Know

 All these cells come from mesenchymal stem cells, which are cells that help make and repair skeletal tissues, like cartilage, bone, and fat, in the bone marrow.
 Bone marrow, at the center of our bones, contains blood vessels.

-When someone develops cancer in the bone, one of these cells, and oftentimes we think it is the mesenchymal stem cells, suddenly grows out of control, causing chaos.
-This chaos eventually becomes cancer, and that cancer is capable of invading and leaving the bone, entering other parts of the body nearby.
+When someone develops cancer in the bone, one of these cells — and oftentimes we think it is the mesenchymal stem cells — suddenly grows out of control, causing chaos.
+This chaos eventually becomes cancer, which is capable of invading and leaving the bone, entering other parts of the body nearby.

-The major symptom to look out for is bone pain, which is not like other types of functional pain, such as when you lift something and feel like your muscles ache.
-Bone pain is a little more insidious, meaning that it can be subtle in nature and feels like the pain is there even when you are not doing activities.
-Often people will express having this kind of bone pain while they are resting.
-At night, the pain will wake them from sleeping because it hurts.
-It is a dull, aching, even throbbing-like pain in the bone, like a toothache.
+The major bone cancer symptom to look out for is bone pain, which is not like other types of functional pain, such as when you lift something and your muscles ache.
+Bone pain is a little more insidious, meaning that it can be subtle in nature and it feels like the pain is there even when you are not doing activities.
+Often people will experience this kind of bone pain while they are resting.
+At night, the pain will wake them from sleeping.
+It is a dull, aching, even throbbing, pain in the bone, like a toothache.

 A symptom of a late finding of cancer in the bone is swelling, more stiffness, and loss of motion.
 This could be when the tumor starts to grow outside the bone.